HITESHSHARMA1175/AI-Chatboot/README.md

 # 🤖 Gemini Chatbot

-**Gemini Chatbot** is a lightweight, browser-based AI assistant powered by Google's Gemini 1.5 Flash model.
-This chatbot offers intelligent conversation capabilities and an advanced feature that allows users to upload PDF documents for instant summarization, topic extraction, and question suggestions — all directly in the browser with no server setup required.
+**Gemini Chatbot** is a sleek, browser-based AI assistant powered by Google's Gemini 1.5 Flash model.
+It lets users engage in natural conversations and also upload PDF documents to get instant summaries, topic extractions, and smart question suggestions — all directly from the browser, with no backend setup required.

 ![Chatbot Screenshot](./bot.jpg)